Gentamicin dosing guidelines (for patients aged ≥16 years)

 • Withhold and resample after 24 hours.

-• Undertake pre-prescribing checks to assess the risk of renal toxicity and ototoxicity (see below).
-Prescribe the next dose as appropriate.
+Before prescribing, assess the risk of renal toxicity and ototoxicity (see below).

 If the measured concentration is unexpectedly HIGH or LOW, consider the following: